rixw/drinksight-web/README.md

 ## Why store your website in a public repository?

-The website is (currently) a single page.
-I'll grow it in time, but for now I wanted to demonstrate the technicals that sit behind the site.
+Simple: I wanted to demonstrate the technicals that sit behind the site.
+There's nothing really secret here: the source code builds a static, public website after all.

 ## The technology stack